All Episodes

 Stop advertising.

-That's going to add to some unemployment figures, by the way, but they're going to hire them back after six or seven weeks.
+That's going to add to some unemployment figures, by the way, but then they're going to hire them back after six or seven weeks.

 Oh, look at Obama's creating jobs.

-And the union is going batty.
+And the union is going baddie.

 Look, we're going to start importing these cars from China.

-Everywhere you look in our society in our country, where there is an industry in major trouble, you'll find a union in the public sector.
+You ever noticed everywhere you look everywhere you look in our society, in our country, where there is an industry in major trouble, you'll find a union.

-Whenever there's trouble, you will find a union.
+In the public sector, whenever there's trouble, you will find a union.

-The Heritage Foundation today.
+The Heritage Foundation today, great piece.

 A net 593,000 jobs in the first three months of 2009, bringing the unemployment rate to 8.9%.